-New Philosophies!
+About different cultures, religions, history.
 Who better to teach me than people who live differently than me?
-I would love to hear about other people's culture, experiences, values, opinions, thoughts, stories, lifestyle, languages etc. Learning about the perspectives of others is the best part of meeting someone new and the best way to grow.
+I would love to hear about other people's experiences, values, opinions, thoughts, stories, lifestyle, languages etc. Learning about the perspectives of others is the best part of meeting someone new and the best way to grow.

 What I Can Share with Hosts